Uganda ministers resign over corruption allegations

 Former Vice-President Gilbert Bukenya was charged in July.

-He denies that he benefited from a $3.9m deal to supply cars used to transport dozens of heads of state during the summit.'Not guilty'
+He denies that he benefited from a $3.9m deal to supply cars used to transport dozens of heads of state during the summit.

 Some MPs from Mr Bukenya's Buganda ethnic group had accused the government of selective justice by failing to prosecute anyone else.